 I arrived to Ireland 3 years ago, and one of the first things that surprised me about this country is their street art culture.
-I was completely unaware about this Irish talent, and now I am obsessed with it.
+I was completely unaware of this Irish talent, and now I am obsessed with it.

 Since 2013, I am collecting shots of the Murals that decor this Country.
 Most of them have been captured in Dublin, but I could find really good street art around the entire green island.

 It’s a game.
 Every couple of months I take a walk through my graffiti route to discover new works.
 The murals are so ephemeral and volatile; they change, they disappear, they merge, that every time I take the walk, new creations are born.
 By capturing them with the camera, I make them live forever.

 These are some of my favorites shots, spots and street artists, enjoy!

 James Earley: A contemporary urban artist and graphic designer based in Dublin.
 He has been decorating the streets since 1997.

 James Earley | Temple Bar